 Introduction

-With HQS NMR you can calculate and analyze NMR spectra for molecules or other spin systems.
+With the HQS NMR Tool you can calculate and analyze NMR spectra for molecules or other spin systems.

-If you are interested in the theory behind NMR or the math of how to calculate NMR spectra, take a look at the sections NMR and Math.
+If you are interested in the theory behind NMR or the math of how to calculate NMR spectra, take a look at the background chapter.

 Getting started